Pop Gear

-Pop Gear (U.S. title: Go Go Mania) is a 1965 British music revue film, directed by Frederic Goode and written by Roger Dunton.
+Pop Gear (American title: Go Go Mania) is a 1965 British music revue film, directed by Frederic Goode and written by Roger Dunton.
 The film is hosted by Jimmy Savile and contains live concert footage of the Beatles, and lip-synched performances of some of the British Invasion bands, including the Animals, Herman's Hermits, The Nashville Teens, Peter and Gordon, Matt Monro, Billy J. Kramer and the Dakotas, The Honeycombs, The Rockin' Berries, and The Spencer Davis Group.
 It was produced by Harry Field for Associated British Pathe.